Geometry-driven collapses for converting a Cech complex into a triangulation of a nicely triangulable shape: Nicely triangulable spaces

-The goal of this section is to prove Theorem \ref{theorem:NicelyTriangulabePreservedByDiffeo}.
-Let us provide some additional definitions.
+We now establish that the property of being nicely triangulable is preserved by $C^{1,1}$ diffeomorphisms between manifolds.
+Let us make precise what we mean in Theorem \ref{theorem:NicelyTriangulabePreservedByDiffeo} by embedded $C^{1,1}$ $k$-manifolds.
 A $C^{1,1}$ function is a differentiable function with a Lipschitz derivative.
 A $C^{1,1}$ structure on a manifold is an equivalence class of atlases whose transition functions are $C^{1,1}$.
-Finally, $C^{1,1}$ diffeormorphisms betwen $C^{1,1}$ manifolds are defined accordingly.
-In Theorem \ref{theorem:NicelyTriangulabePreservedByDiffeo}, we restrict our attention to shapes which are $C^{1,1}$ compact manifolds without boundary embedded in $\R^d$ and whose embedding are themselves $C^{1,1}$ (for the natural smooth structure of $\R^d$).
+Finally, $C^{1,1}$ diffeormorphisms between $C^{1,1}$ manifolds are defined accordingly.
+In Theorem \ref{theorem:NicelyTriangulabePreservedByDiffeo}, we restrict our attention to shapes which are $C^{1,1}$ compact manifolds without boundary embedded in $\R^d$ and whose embeddings are themselves regular and $C^{1,1}$ (for the differential structure induced by $\R^d$) , where ``regular'' means that the derivative of the embedding has full rank everywhere.
 We will say that such shapes are compact $C^{1,1}$ manifolds embedded in $\R^d$ for short.
+The assumption of regular embeddings entails the existence of well-defined tangent affine spaces.
 A compact manifold embedded in $\R^d$ is $C^{1,1}$ if and only if it has a positive reach \cite{federer-59}.